MUSC Bulletin | College of Health Professions

 As a graduate of MUSC's CVP program, you'll become a highly-trained member of an open heart surgery team.
 Extensive knowledge of anatomy, pharmacology, pathology and surgical techniques are keys to success.
 Perfusionists often specialize in areas of pediatric perfusion or ventricular assist devices, and the MUSC Perfusion Program provides extensive experience in both of these areas.

 The MUSC Perfusion Program was started in 1979 by James P. Dearing and is considered one of the best programs in the country.
-This is evidenced by very high pass rates on the American Board of Cardiovascular Perfusion Certification Exam, a large number of research publications by the nine full-time faculty members, and a world class simulation facility for practicing perfusion techniques.
+This is evidenced by high pass rates on the American Board of Cardiovascular Perfusion Certification Exam, large number of research publications, and a state of the art simulation facility for practicing perfusion techniques.
 In addition to clinical facilities at MUSC, students receive clinical training at several other highly recognized cardiac surgical centers that serve as MUSC clinical affiliation sites.

 The MUSC Cardiovascular Perfusion Program is accredited by the Commission of Allied Health Education (CAAHEP) upon the recommendation of the Accreditation Committee for Perfusion Education (ACPE).